All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hypoglycemia

 When used as monotherapy or in combination with metformin, GLP-1 agonists carry a low risk of hypoglycemia due to their glucose-dependent mechanism.
-However, the risk increases when combined with sulfonylureas or insulin, and dose adjustments of these concurrent medications may be necessary .
+But the risk increases when combined with sulfonylureas or insulin, and dose adjustments of these concurrent medications may be necessary .

 Pancreatic Safety

-Acute pancreatitis has been reported with all GLP-1 receptor agonists, though large pooled analyses and meta-analyses have not confirmed an increased incidence compared to other diabetes therapies.
+Acute pancreatitis has been reported with all GLP-1 receptor agonists, though large pooled analyses and meta-analyses haven't confirmed an increased incidence compared to other diabetes therapies.
 The LEADER and SUSTAIN-6 trials found no statistically significant increase in pancreatitis events .
 Providers should counsel patients to report severe, persistent abdominal pain promptly.

 Thyroid Safety

 GLP-1 receptor agonists carry a boxed warning regarding the risk of thyroid C-cell tumors based on findings in rodent studies.
-Rodents have a much higher density of GLP-1 receptors on thyroid C-cells than humans, and long-term human epidemiological data have not confirmed an increased risk of medullary thyroid carcinoma.
+Rodents have a much higher density of GLP-1 receptors on thyroid C-cells than humans, and long-term human epidemiological data haven't confirmed an increased risk of medullary thyroid carcinoma.
 Nevertheless, these agents remain contraindicated in patients with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 .

 Retinopathy